 - The country to which the personal data is transferred ensures an adequate level of protection for the data subjects’ rights and freedoms.

 - The data subject has given his consent.

 - The transfer is necessary for one of the reasons set out in the Act, including the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.

-Subject to the requirements above, personal data we hold may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+Subject to the requirements above, personal data we hold may also be processed by staff operating outside the EEA who work for one of our suppliers or us.
 Those staff may be engaged in, among other things, the fulfilment of contracts with the data subject, the processing of payment details and the provision of support services.

 14. Disclosure and Sharing of Personal Data